How to Prepare for Annapurna Circuit Trek?

 Do I need to hire Guides and Porters for Annapurna Circuit Trek?

 Hiring guides and porters for the trek entirely depends on you.
-The Annapurna Circuit trail is quite busy in most time of the year so, you will find many fellow trekkers along the trail.
-Since the Annapurna region is filled with friendly local, there won’t be any problems even if you are trekking Annapurna Circuit solo.
+The Annapurna Circuit trail is quite busy most of the year, so that you will find many fellow trekkers along the trail.
+Since the Annapurna region is filled with friendly locals, there won’t be any problems even if you are trekking Annapurna Circuit solo.

-However, hiring guides and porters is pretty common for Annapurna Circuit Trek, especially for the beginners.
-Hiring a guide will help in many ways such as finding accommodation, navigating through the trail during the trek, especially in emergencies.
-Whereas, a porter will help you carry your luggage so that you can have a comfortable walk.
+However, hiring guides and porters is standard for Annapurna Circuit Trek, especially beginners.
+Hiring a guide will help in many ways, such as finding accommodation and navigating through the trail during the trek, especially in emergencies.
+At the same time, a porter will help you carry your luggage to have a comfortable walk.

-If you have money then you should definitely hire the guides and porter as it helps in the local economy.
-But if you don’t, it really doesn’t matter as the local are very friendly and you won’t have a problem to find people who speak English.
+If you have money, you should hire the guides and porter as it helps the local economy.
+But if you don’t, it doesn’t matter as the locals are amiable and you won’t have a problem finding people who speak English.

 How Fit do I Need to be for the Annapurna Circuit Trek?

-You will require an average level of physical as well as mental fitness for the Annapurna Circuit Trek.
+You will require an average level of physical and mental fitness for the Annapurna Circuit Trek.
 During the trek, you will be walking for around 6 – 8 hours a day on average, gaining around 600m of altitude.
-Moreover, you will be covering the walking distance of 15 to 20 KM per day and you will also have to carry your backpack.
+Moreover, you will be covering a walking distance of 15 to 20 KM per day, and you will also have to carry your backpack.

-This may seem pretty challenging task which it is but with right determination and training you can complete the trek.
+This may seem a pretty challenging task, but you can complete the trek with the proper determination and training.
 One thing you have to understand is that this is not a race.
 So, you should not push yourself too hard.
-Also, since Annapurna Circuit is a high altitude trek, you need to take proper acclimatization during the trek to avoid the risk of altitude sickness.
+Also, since Annapurna Circuit is a high-altitude trek, you need to take proper acclimatization to avoid the risk of altitude sickness.
 Along with that, you need to keep your body hydrated.